dineshselvantdm-zz/twitter-web-app/README.md

 8)Page should not be reloaded for switching user.
 It should be fast.
 9)There should not be difference between server side rendered page and client page 10)Favicon should be present
+11)Empty tweet should not be posted in timeline